KxSystems/docs-v1/docs/reference/glossary.md

 Unary function
 : A function with _rank_ 2, i.e. that takes 1 _argument_, e.g. `count`

 Uniform function
-: A non-_atomic_ function that returns a result for each item in ts argument, e.g. `deltas`
+: A uniform function returns a result of the same length as its argument, e.g. `deltas`

 Unsigned function
 : A _lambda_ without a _signature_, eg `{x*x}`

+Value
+: _Pass by value_ means passing an object (not its name) as an _argument_ to a function, e.g. `key .q`.

 Vector
 : A _list_ in which all the items have the same [datatype](datatypes).
 May be written without parentheses and semicolons.
 A char vector is known as a _string_. <i class="fa fa-hand-o-right"></i> [Nouns](elements/#nouns)